 - 1. Remove the rear weights from the hitch bar (if equipped). - 2.
-Remove the oil fill plug (A) from the transaxle and check to see if the oil level is even with the bottom of the oil fill hole. - 3.
-If the oil level is low, add Hydro-Torq XL synthetic hydraulic oil until the oil is level with the bottom of the oil fill hole.
+Remove the oil fill plug (A) from the transaxle and check to see if the oil level is even with the bottom of the oil fill hole.

+the bottom of the oil fill hole.

-- 4. If the transaxle is equipped with a pipe plug, clean the oil fill plug and apply pipe sealant to the threads, making sure to leave the last two threads bare to prevent the thread sealant from contaminating the hydraulic oil.
-Reinstall the plug into the rear transaxle and tighten 1 to 1-1/2 turns past finger tight (approximately 48-54 Nm / 35-40 ft-lbs of torque). - If the transaxle is equipped with an o-ring plug, reinstall the plug into the rear transaxle and torque to 34-39 Nm (25-29 ft-lbs).
+4. If the transaxle is equipped with a pipe plug, clean the oil fill plug and apply pipe sealant to the threads, making sure to leave the last two threads bare to prevent the thread sealant from contaminating the hydraulic oil.
+Reinstall the plug into the rear transaxle and tighten 1 to 1-1/2 turns past finger tight (approximately 48-54 Nm / 35-40 ft-lbs of torque).

+If the transaxle is equipped with an o-ring plug, reinstall the plug into the rear transaxle and torque to 34-39 Nm (25-29 ft-lbs).